Kelvy Bird, 2018

 A Shift in thinking:

-As it is not possible to pay for knowledge shared by the First People, we invite you shift your perception and to attend Water Yarning: Tidings, Flows and Sorrows as sponsors.
-This event is not Government funded as a matter of choice; such funding always comes with strings attached.
+As it is not possible to pay for knowledge shared by the First People, we invite you shift your perception and to attend this event as sponsors.
+It is not Government funded as a matter of choice; such funding always comes with strings attached.

 So we invite you to contribute financially to the costs for elders’ travel, accommodation and food, venue hire and general catering, etc. All work carried by Heartwood and myself, including the organising of the yarning circles, is on a voluntary basis.

-You are provided with one main meal and morning and afternoon tea each day; your accommodation is not included in the booking.
+You are provided with and morning and afternoon tea and a light lunch each day; your accommodation is not included in the booking.

-$400 – Standard Contribution – enables us to run the event as it covers the costs of your attendance as above and contributes to the expense of having Elders present.
+$460 – Standard Contribution – Enables us to run the event as it covers the costs of your attendance and contributes to the expense of having Elders present.

-$600 – Kinship Contribution – makes it possible for Elders to travel with kin or related knowledge holders and helps us offer them appropriate accommodation and sustenance.
+$600 – Kinship Contribution – Makes it possible for Elders to travel with kin or related knowledge holders for support and helps us offer them appropriate accommodation and sustenance.

-$1000 – Change Sponsor – allows us to bring Elders from remote communities to share their wisdom for the benefit of us all.
+$1000 – Change Sponsor – Your generosity allows us to bring Elders from remote communities to share their wisdom for the benefit of us all.

-All surplus revenue raised will be dispersed among Elders to support their work.
+If surplus revenue is raised it will be dispersed among Elders to support their work.
 Feel free to approach the Elders and find out more in conversation.